gneeyess/Project.NET/README.md

   <li>There is also a text field and a search button on the page.
 According to the substring entered by the user, excursions are searched for by name</li>
   <li>Filtration.
 Filtration categories: city, price, dates (start/end), type of tour and transport.
 There is a button to reset filters and show filter results.
 If none of the categories is changed, the resulting query displays tours for all categories</li>
   <li>If the user is not logged in, the pages display the registration/authorization buttons</li>
-  <li>After authorization, instead of the registration / authorization buttons, the user's personal account button is shown</li>
+  <li>After authorization, instead of the registration/authorization buttons, the user's personal account button is shown</li>
   <li>Excursion data output is displayed as cards with minimal information: name, route, dates, duration, price</li>
   <li>By clicking on the tour card, the user goes to a separate page of the tour, which contains full information about it.
 There is also a button for booking a place for this tour</li>
   <li>The personal account displays the username, as well as a list of booked excursions</li>